Reviews You Can Rely On

 Smoothies

 The first thing we culturally associate with a blender is a smoothie.
-As a result, this series of tests carries the highest weight of any metric, comprising 30% of each product's final score.
-We blended three popular types of smoothies — a simple berry-based recipe, a green smoothie with fresh ingredients, and a fruit, nut, and oat breakfast blend — as well as an Oreo milkshake.
+As a result, this series of tests carries the highest weight of any metric, comprising 35% of each product's final score.
+We blended a couple of popular types of smoothies: a simple frozen berry-based recipe and a green smoothie with fresh kale and spinach.

 We followed the manufacturer-recommended instructions for each machine.
 If a blender included a specific smoothie preset, we opted for that setting.
 We either noted the length of the preset cycle or timed how long it took to blend each recipe appropriately.
 We also noted whether or not we needed to shake up the blending jug or use a tamper to help the process along.